Professor Jim Griffin’s research page

 Efficiency measurement using stochastic frontier models.

-An adaptive truncation method for inference in Bayesian nonparametric models
+An adaptive truncation method for inference in Bayesian nonparametric models (to appear Statistics and Computing)

 Hierarchical sparsity priors for regression models (with P. J. Brown)